motifmarkets/motif-core/etc/motif-core.api.md

     }
     // (undocumented)
     export type ValuePushEventHander = (this: void, value: string | undefined, edited: boolean) => void;
 }

+// Warning: (ae-missing-release-tag) "SubFieldBooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class SubFieldBooleanScanCriteriaNode extends FieldBooleanScanCriteriaNode {
+    // (undocumented)
+    subFieldName: string;
+}

+// Warning: (ae-missing-release-tag) "SubFieldHasValueScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class SubFieldHasValueScanCriteriaNode extends SubFieldBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.FieldHasValue;
+}

+// Warning: (ae-missing-release-tag) "SubScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class SubScanCriteriaNode extends LeftRightArithmeticScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.Sub;
+}

 // Warning: (ae-missing-release-tag) "SubscribabilityExtent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)